7cc5c4f330d47060/botv12/README.md

 - a command core, to run commands quickly
 - a hashing system, to enable trusted users to securely run certain commands in chat

+This is a fork from commit 4efbf43edb with partial support of using ECMAScript modules (import/export) rather than CommonJS modules (require/module.exports).
+Only some plugins have been converted, and a lot of functionality is missing.
+Due to differences in how Node.js operates in these two modes, this version is API incompatible with the regular version, and has version number 11.
+This will most likely never become complete, as CommonJS works well enough to continue using, and it supports more features, such as automatic plugin detection.

 ## How to install?

 1. Install [Node.js](https://nodejs.org/) for your operating system.